 For development subject to review pursuant to the Act and defined in this Plan, the Commission shall hold only one (1) hearing on a development proposal, unless the Commission by majority vote deems it necessary to hold an additional hearing.

 4.3 Definitions

-For the purposes of these procedures, the following terms and phrases shall have the meaning listed.
+Within this Central Pine Barrens Comprehensive Land Use Plan, the following terms and phrases shall have the meaning listed.

 4.3.1 Complete application

 A "complete application" shall consist of the following: